isovalent/ebpf-docs/docs/linux/concepts/af_xdp.md

 #### XDP_UMEM_UNALIGNED_CHUNK_FLAG

-In the XSK creation section we mention that the size of UMEM chunks need to be a power of 2 between between `2048` and the page size of the system.
+In the XSK creation section we mention that the size of UMEM chunks needs to be a power of 2 between `2048` and the page size of the system.
 However, by specifying the `XDP_UMEM_UNALIGNED_CHUNK_FLAG` flag in `struct xdp_umem_reg->flags` the power of two restriction is lifted allowing for chunk sizes such as `3000`.

 <!-- TODO does this have downsides? -->